cllckn/information-and-communication-technologies/module7/README.md

 ***

-## Deploy application to a remote server
+## Deployment of Node.js Application to a Remote Server

     Intellij -> Tools -> Deployment -> Configuration
     Provide protocol -> sftp, socket address -> 192.2.2.1:22, credentials ->username:password
     Right Click -> Deploy

-### Running Node.js app as a service using pm2
+### Running Node.js Applications as Services with PM2
-PM2 is a popular, open-source, production-grade process manager for Node.js applications.
+PM2 is a widely used, open-source, production-grade process manager for Node.js (Python) applications.
 It helps you manage and keep your Node.js applications running in the background, even after system reboots or crashes.

 ```shell
 npm install pm2@latest -g